phertz97/Wind-Gust-Postprocessing-from-COSMO-REA6-with-a-Spatial-Bayesian-Hierarchical-Extreme-Value-Model/Data/README.md

 ## 1. Wind gust observations $fx$

 The data files were accessed from the DWD's climate data center under https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/hourly/extreme_wind/historical/, last access on 31 October 2023.
-Hours from 13-18 UTC, months from May to October and years between 2001 and 2018 were selected in using the `pandas 2.1.0` in Python (Version `3.9.18`).
+Hours from 13-18 UTC, months from May to October and years between 2001 and 2018 were selected in using the `pandas` in Python.

 The full observational data set was reduced to a consistent set data wihtout `NaN`-values in several steps: